Vikranth3140/Vikranth_CV/README.md

 How to Explore
 --------------

-Feel free to download the `Vikranth_Udandarao_CV.pdf` file to peruse my complete CV.
-If you're inclined to customize it for your own purposes, go ahead and tweak the LaTeX source code (`Vikranth_Udandarao_CV.tex`) using your favorite LaTeX editor.
+Feel free to download the `Vikranth_CV.pdf` file to peruse my complete CV.
+If you're inclined to customize it for your own purposes, go ahead and tweak the LaTeX source code (`main.tex`) using your favorite LaTeX editor.
 Compile the modified code to generate your personalized PDF.

 Sections Overview
 -----------------